That there's more than 60 miles of coastline to explore on the SFP.

 South San Francisco Conference Center

-• Near thousands of hotel rooms, making it ideal for local and international visitors.
+• It is surrounded by thousands of nearby hotel rooms, making it ideal for conferences and large gatherings.

 San Bruno